-There is significant aboriginal history in the area, with the Wathaurong Aboriginal Co-operative as the local custodians from the Werribee-Geelong region.
+There is significant aboriginal history in the area, with Wadawurrong as local custodians from the Werribee-Geelong region.
 On Mt Rothwell there is a Scar Tree and over 80 stone artefacts have been found.

 In 2000, Dr John Wamsley purchased what is now known as Mt Rothwell to be part of the Earth Sanctuaries company’s network of wildlife sanctuaries.
 The property was selected because of the extremely rare old growth grassy woodland habitat.
 Many of the trees pre-date European settlement.
 His venture did not succeed, however the property was sold in 2004 and is a now a privately owned reserve and retains a strong focus on conservation, dedicated to restoring habitats and halting the decline for many threatened Australian flora and fauna species.